TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/CheatSheet.rst

    More text.

+.. index:: reST; Code blocks

 :ref:`Code Blocks <writing-rest-codeblocks-with-syntax-highlighting>`
 =====================================================================

 .. important::

-   Use syntactically correct code in your codeblocks.
+   Use syntactically correct code in your code blocks.

+.. index:: reST directives; code-block

-Code Block Directive
+Code block directive
 --------------------

 **How it looks:**